pfmc-assessments/lingcod/README.md

 there are additional directories that are not typically standard in an R package.
 The structure is designed using the [vertical](crumplab.github.io/vertical/) philosophy.
-We will also use Google drive for sharing large resources that do not need version control, such as peer-reviewed references and historical assessment documents, and interactive documents, such as meeting notes.
+We will also use [Google drive][] for sharing large resources that do not need version control, such as peer-reviewed references and historical assessment documents, confidential data that cannot be placed in this repository, and interactive documents, such as meeting notes.